vladinson009/host-tattoo/README.md

 - Check news feed without functionality

 - Check Gallery

+- Search in Gallery by tattoo name

+- Use Infinity pagination at the bottom of Gallery page

 - Check Tattoo details by clicking on the tattoo image(or Artist Details by click on artist name)